 It's a simple thing to set up and it means that you can create a security monitor without ever firing up your smartphone or tablet.
 All you need is one of the three Amazon devices noted in the intro and a compatible smart security camera.

-Obviously, with Google owning Nest, you can also Chromecast your Nest security camera footage too - but that's a different story.
+Obviously, with Google owning Nest, you can also use Chromecast to stream Nest security camera footage too.

 Security cameras that work with Alexa

 The Alexa-compatible security cameras that will display their feeds on an Echo Show, Spot or Fire TV include those from the following brands:

 Beware of skills for other security camera brands you see listed in the Alexa app ‚Äď unless they are from the ones we've listed above, the voice controls will be limited to turning them on and off, checking the status and so on.

 Connect your security camera in the Alexa app